 Crane Lake Camp has many different styles of cabins.
 All cabins contain bathrooms, bunk beds, a cubby for each camper, and, most importantly, incredible counselors and bunkmates waiting to be lifelong friends.
 Some cabins are self-contained, while others share a bathroom with an adjoining bunk.

 One of our newest buildings on camp, our Chadar Ochel is a place for community building as well as eating.
 Family style meals are served with a delicious array of choices throughout the summer.
 Learn more about our meals here.
 Our spacious dining hall is managed by chefs trained in the culinary arts.

 Our air-conditioned, indoor meeting space was built in 2007.
 The Beit Am can be utilized for any size, from small group instruction to a place to house our entire camp on a rainy afternoon.
 On good weather days, the Beit Am is used for modern dance.

 Arts and Crafts

 Our Outdoor Sanctuary is the spiritual center of our camp.
-This is where camp gathers daily for morning t'fillah, as well as Shabbat celebrations on Friday nights and Saturday mornings.
+This is where camp gathers daily for morning t'filah, as well as Shabbat celebrations on Friday nights and Saturday mornings.
 The Outdoor Sanctuary is also a place where significant moments of camp occur, such as opening ceremonies during which we pass or unroll our sacred Torah